-- C. Leaves of absence will be approved only for compelling reasons such as prolonged illness, recovery from surgery or accidental injury, maternity/paternity following the birth or adoption of a child, family or personal emergencies or other similar instances.
-Leaves of absence shall not be unreasonably denied. - D. Employees shall be entitled to a service leave of three (3) months after each five (5) years of continuous service with the State Bar.
+Leaves of absence may be approved for other compelling reasons, including family or personal emergencies; or other similar circumstances.
+Leaves of absence shall not be unreasonably denied.

+- D. Employees shall be entitled to a service leave of three (3) months after each five (5) years of continuous service with the State Bar.
 An eligible Employee may elect, however, to take a service leave of less than three (3) months.
 All service leaves shall be scheduled at a time mutually agreeable to the State Bar and the Employee. - E. Any request for a leave of absence or a service leave must be submitted in writing by the Employee to their first level manager.
 The request shall state the reason the leave of absence or service leave is being requested and the maximum length of time off the Employee desires.
 Except where the circumstances do not reasonably permit, requests for leaves of absence or service leaves shall be made at least one (I) month in advance. - F. There shall be no accrual of vacation or paid sick leave during a leave of absence of thirty (30) days or more or during a service leave. - G. An Employee returning from a leave of absence or service leave shall be entitled to return to the position they held at the time the leave was granted, if such position still exists.
 Should the Employee's position be eliminated during a leave, the Employee shall be entitled to the bumping and recall rights set forth in Section 14. - H. Employees taking any extended leaves of absence, whether paid or unpaid, are required to continue paying their Employee contribution toward the State Bar-sponsored health, dental and vision insurance plans they have selected, if any, during the duration of their leave of absence.
 Employees who do not return to State Bar employment from an unpaid leave of absence granted under the Family Medical Leave Act or the California Family Rights Act shall reimburse the State Bar for the employer contribution the State Bar made to continue such Employees' health, dental and/or vision coverage during their protected leave of absence.